isirode/DrawingLines2D/DEVELOPER.md

   - [ ] Provide a blurred line
   - [ ] Provide a smooth line system (using Bezier for instance)
   - [ ] Provide a line which fade away over time
+  - [x] Provide a way to choose a color in the Editor
-  - [ ] Provide a way to choose a color in the Editor
+  - [ ] Provide a way to choose a gradient in the Editor

 - [ ] Playmode
   - [ ] Allow to Undo/Redo the drawings